 It is strictly recommended to undertake hypnosis treatment to stop snoring only under the supervision of a qualified hypnotherapist as unprofessional hypnotherapy can be harmful.

 There are many techniques used in hypnosis to uncover the root of a patient’s problems.
 The most common are the following:

 1) The method of Copying (modification, adjusting).

 The essence of the copying method is that the hypnotist begins to behave in the same way as the patient.
-The hypnotist implies that the patient see’s his/her reflection in them.
-This allows the hypnotist to circumvents the private ‘ego’ of the patient and gets the patient’s subconscious trust.
-To gain this trust, the hypnotist makes his behavior similar to the “behavior” of a person, and in particular mimics his worldview, posture, breathing, movements, etc.
+The hypnotist implies that the patient sees his/her reflection in them.
+This allows the hypnotist to circumvent the private ‘ego’ of the patient and gets the patient’s subconscious trust.
+To gain this trust, the hypnotist makes his behaviour similar to the “behaviour” of a person, and in particular mimics his worldview, posture, breathing, movements, etc.

 2) A method of an Anchor.

 The anchor is a conditioned reflex, which unconsciously causes some kind of emotional reaction in a person.
 For example, the name of a person is one of the strongest anchors that one has as often people turn around in response to a spoken name.
 An example of anchor techniques will serve as a classic example of Pavlov’s experiments on dogs.
 Bells were rung before each feeding time of a dog.
 After some time the dog continued to produce gastric juice for each bell ring, however, there was no feeding.
 This method can be used to cure snoring, where the hypnotist forms a conditioned reflex from which the patient will be awakened in the event of their snoring.

 3) The technique of Natural Trance.